dtgilles/ssh-terminal/README.md

-    "$UserDir/<user>/key"		# key file (in openssh format) "$UserDir/<user>/uid"		# uid of the user (only a number) "$UserDir/<user>/shell"		# name of the login shell (has to exist)
+    "$UserDir/<user>/key"		# key file (in openssh format) "$UserDir/<user>/uid"		# uid of the user (only a number) "$UserDir/<user>/shell"		# name of the login shell (has to exist) "$UserDir/<user>/priv/"		# directory containing private keys (ssh transfers or syncs)

-The files uid and shell are optional while key file could be substituted by a directory "key_build" with possibly more than one key inside an a prefix definition for each key:
+The uid, priv/ and shell are optional while mandatory key file could be substituted by a directory "key_build" with possibly more than one key inside and a prefix definition for all keys:

     "$UserDir/<user>/key_build/"
     "$UserDir/<user>/key_build/subuser1.pub"	# key file (in openssh format)